Andaman and Nicobar Islands: Etymology

 The name Andaman might have been derived from Handuman, after the Indian God Hanuman from the Hindu epic Ramayana.
 The place was called with a similar name by the Malays, who used to be involved in slave trade in the region.
 The place was also referred by various names such as Angademan by Ptolemy in the 2nd century CE and Angamanian by Marco Polo in 13th century.
 Nicobar, which was located in the sea route connecting South India to South East Asia, was known as Nakkavaram, meaning "open/naked land" borrowed from Tamil language which later became Nicobar.
-In the middle ages (500-1500 AD), Nicobar was known as Lankhabatus in Arabia, probably a mis-transcription of the name Nakkavaram.
-An 11th-century work Kathasaritsagar indicates the name as Narikel Dweep (meaning Coconut Island in Bengali).
+In the middle ages (500–1500 AD), Nicobar was known as Lankhabatus in Arabia, probably a mis-transcription of the name Nakkavaram.
+An 11th-century work Kathasaritsagar indicates the name as Narkel Dweep (meaning Coconut Island in Bengali).
 Marco Polo termed the island as Necuverann, while the islands were known as Lo-Jan Kuo in China, a translation of Nakkavar with the same meaning.